 In some cases, the decedent’s estate may also ask for exemplary or punitive damages which serve as penalties for the reckless behavior of the defendant.

-Call the Bertoldo Baker Carter & Smith personal injury law firm today at (702) 505-8115 or contact us online.
+Call the Bertoldo Carter Smith & Cullen personal injury law firm today at (702) 505-8115 or contact us online.
 Our car accident attorneys will evaluate your case during a complimentary initial consultation.